schneems/q/QUEUE_AUTHORS.md

 The task is `foo_queue:work` and `VVERBOSE` is an environment variable specifying the log level, and `QUEUE` is an environment variable specifying which queues to run, in our case we want to run all of them.

-We must call this programatically in our module with the help of our `BuildTask` constant:
+We must call this programmatically in our module with the help of our `BuildTask` constant:

 ```ruby
 module Q::Methods::FooQueue